-We are grateful for the expertise and insights shared with us as part of this work, including those from: Dominic Weeks at ZeroAvia, Scott Pendry at Cranfield University, Finlay Asher at Safe Landing, Emma Richardson and Emily Hickson at Climate Catalyst, Matt Finch and Andy Smith (speaking in a personal capacity), and civil servants at the Department for Transport and the Department for Energy Security and Net Zero.
+We are grateful for the expertise and insights shared with us as part of this work, including those from: Dominic Weeks at ZeroAvia.
+Scott Pendry at Cranfield University, Claire Smith.
+Pete Smith and Jev WIlliams at Airbus.
+James Cox at Bristol Airport, Myles Frempong Ouacoe and Matt Clemens at easylet.
+Andrew Chadwick at Connected Places Catapult, Rose Armitage at the Climate Change Committee, Finlay Asher at Safe Landing, Emma Richardson and Emily Hickson at Climate Catalyst, Matt Finch and Andy Smith (speaking in a personal capacity), and civil servants at the Department for Transport and the Department for Energy Security and Net Zero.